 Fillings, Crowns, and More in Decatur IL

-With any dental procedure at our pediatric dental office, your child’s comfort and health are our priority.
+With any dentist procedure at our pediatric dental office, your child’s comfort and health are our priority.
 Proper dental hygiene, including regularly brushing twice daily and flossing daily, can drastically reduce the chance of decay (cavities) in your child’s mouth.

 We know that sometimes brushing and flossing just aren’t enough, and despite our best efforts cavities and other issues can still develop.
 When that happens, restorative dentistry may be necessary.
 At Jerger Pediatric Dentistry, Dr. Bret and our staff are here to help your child have the healthiest smile possible!